 Containerized?
 What does that mean?
 It is yard waste that is in carts or bags and placed at the curb.
 Yard waste includes leaves, pine straw, pine cones, grass clippings and small prunings or branches.
 It does not include weed control cloth, garden hoses or other items related to yard work.

-Systematic weekly collection of yard waste by the Environmental Services Department takes the guesswork out of having yard debris removed from your residence.
+Systematic weekly collection of yard waste by the Solid Waste Division takes the guesswork out of having yard debris removed from your residence.
 It must be in City carts, personal cans or bags.
 It cannot be on tarps, bedsheets, oil drums, barrels or other non-approved containers.
 Collection trucks are rear loaders with two staff members who empty carts with the use of a lift or bags that must be opened and emptied into the truck.
 The City is not responsible for damage to personal cans.

 All yard waste is taken to the landfill on Wilkes Road that is used specifically for this type of debris.
 It is mulched at the location and used in landscaping at public properties and is also for sale to the general public.
 What about placing loose yard waste at the curb?
 This is in violation of City Ordinance and can lead to a citation.
 The only time loose yard waste is acceptable at the curb is during the City’s prescribed loose leaf season, approximately mid-November through mid-March.
 Vacuum trucks operated by Fayetteville-Cumberland Parks & Recreation collect loose leaves and pine straw only, operating on a published schedule of neighborhoods.

 Please DO NOT put leaves and pine straw out more than two weeks prior to your scheduled collection dates.
 It is unsightly, can be hazardous to traffic and can clog storm drains, which might then result in flooding issues.